2004–05 NCAA Division I men's ice hockey season

 The 2004–05 NCAA Division I men's ice hockey season began on October 3, 2004 and concluded with the 2005 NCAA Division I Men's Ice Hockey Tournament's championship game on April 9, 2005 at the Value City Arena in Columbus, Ohio.
 This was the 58th season in which an NCAA ice hockey championship was held and is the 111th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

+The top teams in the nation as ranked before the start of the season.

-The top 15 from USCHO.com/CBS College Sports and the top 15 from USA Today/USA Hockey Magazine.
+The U.S. College Hockey Online/College Sports Television poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.

+USA Hockey changed the name of its magazine from American Hockey Magazine to USA Hockey Magazine in August 2004.

+U.S. College Hockey Online partnered with cable sports network College Sports Television to release its weekly poll.